This is my first entry in over a year, so some of you were probably wondering if I’d ever update my website again –

 the last time.

-Above center: And moving into my apartment in Redmond.
+Above left: And moving into my apartment in Redmond.
 This is the 20th city I've lived in.
-Good thing I like change.
+Good thing I

 Above right: My apartment that day with boxes stacked five-high.
 But how do I get to the bathroom?